AlterMannomann/SQL/README.md

+# UNDER CONSTRUCTION
+Feel free to use, extend and modify this.
+Free as free beer.
+No restrictions.
 # Intention
 This is a simulation of a (whatsoever) universe, starting with the building of space itself.
 The simulation uses the model of n-spheres for dimension.